SAP/project-fontus/README.md

 - **config**: Specifies a path for a config file
 - **blacklisted_main_classes**: Specifies a filepath to a file which contains blacklisted main classes
 - **abort**: Specifies what happens if a tainted string reaches a sink.
 For all options see [Abort types](#Abort types).
 The default is *stderr_logging*
 - **taintloss_handler**: Specifies what happens if a method is called which potentially causes taintloss (e.g. String.toCharArray()).
 For all options see [Taintloss handler types](#Taintloss handler types).
-By default no taintloss handler is used
+By default, no taintloss handler is used

 The arguments are appended to the agent path like this: ``-javaagent:jarpath[=options]``.
-Therefore options are defined as ``key=value`` pair and ``,`` is used as delimiter between key-value-pairs.
+Therefore, options are defined as ``key=value`` pair and ``,`` is used as delimiter between key-value-pairs.

 An example for parameters passed to the agent ``-javaagent:"fontus-0.0.1-SNAPSHOT.jar=taintmethod=range,use_caching=false,verbose"``.

 ## Available Tainting Methods
-Currently there are 5 different tainting mechanisms available:
+Currently, there are 5 different tainting mechanisms available:
 - **boolean**: Only tainting per string.
 Differentiation which character is tainted is *not* possible.
 Very fast, little memory overhead, but more false positives
 - **array**: Naive tainting per character.
 Differentiation which character is tainted *is* possible.
 Linear overhead regarding length for CPU and memory (slow and expensive), nearly no false positives.
 - **range**: Optimized tainting per character.
 Differentiation which character is tainted *is* possible.
 Linear overhead regarding count of taints per string for CPU and memory (most times a lot more efficient than *array*).
 As precise as *array*.